 EDUC 338 Curriculum & Assessment in Secondary Classrooms

-Examination and analysis of the strategies and dynamics of teaching and learning in adolescent classrooms.
-Students will spend 20 class hours in a secondary school practicum experience.
-Prerequisite: EDUC 218 and EDUC 219
+(3, F) Examination and analysis of the strategies and dynamics of teaching and learning in middle and high school classrooms.
+Students will begin the ADE junior practicum.
+Prerequisite: EDUC 218 and EDUC 219.

 EDUC 33X Secondary Teaching: Content Methods